Aarhus University By-laws

 Employer panels

-Section 11.
-For each faculty, one or more employer panels are established, to ensure dialogue between the university and employers concerning the quality and relevance of the degree programmes for society.
+Section 11.-(1) For each faculty, one or more employer panels are appointed, to ensure dialogue between the university and employers concerning the quality and relevance of the degree programmes for society.

 Graduate schools and PhD committees

-Section 12.
-At each faculty, one or more graduate schools are established, where the PhD programmes are offered.
-For each school, a PhD committee is established, to ensure that the students and academic staff have an influence on the PhD degree programme.
+Section 12.-(1) At each faculty, one or more graduate schools are established through which the PhD programmes are offered.
+For each school, a PhD committee is appointed, to ensure that the students and academic staff have an influence on their PhD degree programmes.

 Boards of studies